rohanmahy/ietf-drafts/mahy-mimi-identity/draft-mahy-mimi-identity.md

 +----+  +----+           :          +----+  +----+
 ~~~
 Figure: Alice and Bob cross sign each other's master keys

+A detailed architecture for Web of Trust key infrastructure which is not specific to
+Instant Messaging systems is the Mathematical Mesh [@?I-D.hallambaker-mesh-architecture].

 ## Well-known service cross signing